 A former lecturer in English and Scottish Literature at Edinburgh University, I have specialised in arts education for adults for over a decade.
 I offer workshops, classes and courses for the public and private sectors and tutoring and mentoring for individual clients.
 I practice in a wide range of cultural, community, healthcare and environmental settings.
-I am a professional member of the National Association of Writers in Education.
-Much of my work is place-specific, and my particular interests are:
+I am on the Scottish Book Trust author database, eligible for funding under their Live Literature Scheme, and a professional member of the National Association of Writers in Education.
+My particular interests are:

 writing and the visual arts

 Since 2006 I have been part of the freelance education team at National Galleries Scotland, leading short courses and day workshops that use the permanent collection and temporary exhibitions as inspiration for creative writing.
 The classes are often themed around a particular artistic genre, style or period, with writing exercises specially devised to complement the artworks.
 I am proud to have been associated with the Gallery’s Words on Canvas writing group since its inception in 2008, and have run workshops for other visual arts institutions, including The Fruitmarket Gallery and Talbot Rice Gallery.
 I lead Third Thursday Writers, which meets in a different Edinburgh gallery or exhibition each month.

 Helen has run many very successful classes and courses at the National Galleries of Scotland.
 She has a very encouraging approach, and her courses are well structured and innovative and very well attended.
 Linda McClelland, Playfair Education Co-ordinator, National Galleries Scotland.

 Helen will support any writer ( or would-be writer) with her wide experience and vast knowledge.
 Her succinct assessments and helpful suggestions always seem to be spot on and often make immediate improvements to a piece of writing.
 All that and her encouraging attitude make sessions with her very worthwhile.
 Susan Grant, Words on Canvas.